I deleted the Twitter app from my phone this morning.

 This isn’t a political statement and has nothing to do with the constant spew of pro- and anti-Trump bile that seems to dominate social media these days.
 (Ok, I can’t say it has nothing to do with it, but let’s just say the political rants were a secondary concern.)

 And I didn’t shut down my Twitter feed entirely (unlike Facebook, which I happily canned about two years ago).
 I simply removed it from my phone.
 I can still read and post by logging in on my PC, and there are still a handful of good, insightful feeds I like to read.
+There are some things you see online that you wish your kids never see.
+You can check out a good spybubble review click here for spy app reviews if you think like me and want to keep them protected.

 But it’s gone from my phone, and good riddance.
 By making Twitter harder to access, I’m guaranteed to use it less.